Sciatica Nerve Pain Treatment in Bellevue, WA

 The term sciatica is used to define nerve pain that radiates across the leg due to a pinched, compressed, or irritated sciatic nerve.
 The pain can originate from the lumbar spine and travel to the leg and into the backside.

-In most cases, the sciatica nerve pain will only affect one side of the body.
-But, it’s not uncommon to affect both legs at the same time.
-Sciatica pain is the outcome of an injured sciatic nerve or the area around it that affects the nerve, like the vertebrae.
+In most cases, the sciatic nerve pain will only affect one side of the body.
+But it’s not uncommon for it to affect both legs at the same time.
+Sciatica pain results from an injured sciatic nerve or nearby structures, such as vertebrae, that irritate the nerve.
 Anything that irritates the nerve can cause sciatica.
 This nerve is the longest one we have in our body, and it plays a crucial role in connecting the legs, buttocks, and feet to the central nervous system.
 Without it, we wouldn’t be able to move, feel, or control our legs.

 Two Types Of Nerve Disturbances

-Our bones are static structures.
-We need the muscles if we are to move them properly.
+Bones are static structures and we rely on muscles to move properly.
 However, the moment these bones lose their proper flexibility, positioning, or motion, it can result in one of these nerve disturbances:

 Symptoms Of Sciatica